 It’s tempting to fill out your experience section like a resume or a job description.
 Before you do, though, remember that your buyer doesn’t care about your quota attainment – only their own problems.

 So how should you approach this section?
 It’s easier than you think.
-Just do the following:
+The best sales LinkedIn profiles do it like this:

 Have you helped a lot of people in your position?
 Have your clients achieved impressive goals because of your products?
 Shout it out, and show your gratitude for being given the opportunity to help so many people.